NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/GUI.Client/README.md

 4. Added way for the user to change the amount of rows and columns (up to 100 rows and 26 columns)
 5. Added Save and Load functionality
 6. Added way for someone to name the spreadsheet and for the name to be displayed
+7. Added functunality for when spreadsheet loads that its size changes to the minimum size it needs to be (min 10 x 10) For example if loaded spreadsheet has a cell at Z100 filled out then the spreadsheet will load in at being 100x100.
+If there is no cell outside of the default 10x10 then the size loaded is 10x10.
-7. All other expected functionality of a basic spreadsheet program.
+8. All other expected functionality of a basic spreadsheet program.
 Throughout the implementation of this project we frequently referenced stack overflow, the documentation of Blazor, and of course the ever knowledgeable
 TA's of CS 3500.
 We occasionally ran into problems when attempting to add certain things to our spreadsheet which we eventually gave up on to ensure we